New Years revelries muted by virus as curtain draws on 2020

 Millions of Indians were ushering in the new year with subdued celebrations at home because of night curfews, a ban on beach parties and restrictions on movement in major cities and towns after the new, more contagious variant of the virus reached the country.

 In New Delhi, Mumbai and Chennai, hotels and bars were ordered to shut at 11 p.m.
-The cities have been the worst hit by the pandemic.
-Drones were keeping watch on people’s movements in Mumbai, India’s financial and entertainment capital.
+Drones kept watch on people’s movements in Mumbai, India’s financial and entertainment capital.
 Large gatherings were banned.

 Despite a surge in infections, the Gulf hub of Dubai pressed ahead with its mass New Year’s Eve celebrations, including the annual fireworks show around the Burj Khalifa, the world’s tallest tower.